sozu/py-pyracmon/README.md

 ### Serialize graph

 The another feature of `Graph` is the serialization mechanism.
 For example in typical HTTP applications, obtained values should be serialized in json strings.
-For that purpose, this library provides the functionality to convert `Graph` into a `dict`.
+For that purpose, this library provides the mechanism to convert `Graph` into a hierarchical `dict`.
+It enables you to separate codes of data handling and response rendering.

 `graph_dict()` is the function to do the conversion.
-It takes a view of graph and optional keyword arguments where each key denotes the node and the value is `NodeSerializer` object or its equivalent `tuple`.
+It takes a view of graph and optional keyword arguments where each key denotes a property name and the value is `NodeSerializer` object or its equivalent `tuple`.

 ```
+def add_thumbnail(s, v):
+    r = s(v)
+    r['thumbnail'] = f"{r['url']}/thumbnail"
+    return r

 result = graph_dict(
     fetch_blogs(),
     blogs = (),
-    recent_posts = (),
+    recent_posts = ("posts",),
     total_posts = (None, head),
     categories = (),
-    images = (),
+    images = (None, None, add_thumbnail),
-    recent_comments = (),
+    recent_comments = ("comments",),
     most_liked_comment = (None, head),
     total_comments = (None, head),
     total = (None, head),
 )
 ```

-TODO
+Basically, each `tuple` is composed of at most 3 items all of which can be omitted.

+- (name) Key string used in returned `dict` for the property.
+By default, the property name is used.
+- (aggregator) Aggregation function to select a node from nodes of the property.
+By default, each value in returned `dict` is a list despite of the number of nodes.
+- (serializer) Function converting a node entity to a serializable value.
+By default, default serializer for the entity type is applied if exists, otherwise the entity is used as it is.

+Applying order of those items are vise-versa.
+Node entity in each node is converted to a serializable value, a value or values are selected from converted values, and selected values are stored in dictionary with given name.

+Although there remains various options and rules, this is the fundamental mechanism of graph serialization.
+With one more knowledge that `head` is a function which returns the first value in a `list` or `None` if empty, you would know the structure of returned dictionary.